-- One of my students didn't recieve the National Certificate.
+- One of my students didn't receive the National Certificate.

-The theory pre-requisites may not have been met.
-The theory prerequisite is required for grade 6-LMusA Practical Music exams.
+The theory prerequisites may not have been met.
+The theory prerequisite is required for grades 6 to LMusA Practical Music exams.
 For Leisure and Speech exams are exempt.
 If your student has met the theory requirements, contact the State Office.
 If they have completed theory prerequisite but not with the AMEB, please provide the State Office with proof and a National Certificate will be arranged.

 - How are Showcase performers chosen?